Simplicial Flat Norm with Scale: Simplicial Deformation Theorem

 \subsubsection{Bounding the distance between the current and its simplicial approximation}

 In the final step, we construct the simplicial current $P$ approximating the original current $T$, and bound the flat norm distance between the two.
-Since we are now considering retraction maps over many simplices simultaneously, we refer to all such maps as $\phi$ in general, suppressing the particular $\vx$ and $\va$.
-Hence we map $T$ forward in $k$ applications of $\phi$, picking centers (see Lemma \ref{lem:bndJafixx}) to project from in each step and in each simplex.
-We denote the composition of all these steps as $\psi^1$.
+Since we are now considering retraction maps over many simplices simultaneously, we let $\phi_i$ denote the global projection from the $(p-i+1)-$skeleton to the $(p-i)-$skeleton, suppressing the particular $\vx$ and $\va$.
+We denote the composition of all these steps as $\psi^1 \equiv \phi_k \circ \dots \circ \phi_1$ and hence we map $T$ forward by $\psi^1$, picking centers (see Lemma \ref{lem:bndJafixx}) to project from in each step and in each simplex.
 We pick each of these centers such that the retractions map $\boundary T$ with bounded amplification of mass as well (see Lemma \ref{lem:retTbnd}).